PLK2/RockPro64-Simple-Server/filebrowser/README.md

 sudo docker-compose up -d
 ```

-You should then be able to access the flame web-ui with the FLAME_PASSWORD.
+You should then be able to access the filebrowser web-ui and setup a new user account.

 # Update